Trioxidation/Triox/README.md

 ## Why Triox?

-☘️ **Open source** - We strongly believe in collaboration and transparency.
+☘️ **Open Source** - We strongly believe in collaboration and transparency.

 ⚡ **Speed** - Get the most out of your hardware!
 Triox runs fast, even on less powerful setups.